lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

     ])
 ```

-We construct a single-channel data example with both height and width of 224 to observe the output shape of each layer.
-It matches the AlexNet architecture in :numref:`fig_alexnet`.

 Construímos um exemplo de dados de canal único com altura e largura de 224 para observar a forma de saída de cada camada.
 Ele corresponde à arquitetura AlexNet em :numref:`fig_alexnet`.

 ```{.python .input}